yashdavisgupta/OCAML-Compiler/README.md

 A project to create a compiler in OCAML for CSC312.
 The mastery components were completed for 1, 2, 4, 5, and Final projects.

+The Final implements a nested comment system and replaces Pairs with tuples of arbitrary length.

 ## Getting Started

 Simply download the repo as a zip and run the MAKEFILE.